SevenShepherd/SevenShepherd.github.io/_posts/2023-02-11-legacy-standard-bible.markdown

 <span style="font-style:Italic;font-size:34px;color:Black;">Legacy Standard Bible</span>

 The Legacy Standard Bible is a worthy update to the NASB '95 & '77, essentially becoming NASB 2021.
 The 1995 was already considered by scholars as the most literal version of the Bible ever produced.
-This ministry almost crowned this [*"the ultimate Bible version"*](https://sevenshepherd.github.io/the-best-bible/) in my article; however, the following simple points below gave the win to the ESV.
+This ministry almost crowned the LSB [*"the ultimate Bible version"*](https://sevenshepherd.github.io/the-best-bible/) in my article; however, the following simple points below gave the win to the ESV.

 <span style="font-size:32px">🩹</span> <span style="font-style:Italic;font-size:24px;color:Black;">Fixes #1 & #2</span>